 The Gym Group

-With over 100 facilities in England, Scotland, and Wales, memberships at The Gym Group start from as little as £15.56 per month.
+With around 380 gyms in England, Scotland and Wales, memberships at The Gym Group start from as little as £15.56 per month.
 As well as a budget-friendly student gym membership option (equivalent to £16.58 per month), The Gym Group offers two tiers of membership packages.

 The Live It membership lets members access multiple Gym Group gyms around the UK for £22.98 paid monthly, or from £249 annually (approximately £15.56 per month).
 While the Do It package gives members access to unlimited training and unlimited classes at one specific gym from £17.99 a month.